ruhtar/Custom-DependencyInjection-Container/README.md

 # Custom DI Container 📦

 This project is a very lightweight Dependency Injection (DI) Container implemented in C#.
 It provides a simple and minimalistic approach to managing dependencies.
-My project doesn't come close to the .NET dependency injection container, but it was fun to study and create something that mimics its functionality.
+My project doesn't come close to the .NET dependency injection container, but it was fun to study and create something that mimics its functionality 😛

 ## What is Dependency Injection?
-Dependency Injection is a design pattern where the dependencies of a class are provided from the outside rather than created within the class itself.
-This pattern encourages modular design by decoupling classes from their dependencies, making them easier to manage, test, and reuse.
+Dependency injection (DI) is a design pattern used in software development to achieve loose coupling between components or modules within an application.
+In DI, instead of a component creating its dependencies directly, the dependencies are provided (injected) from outside.
+This allows for more flexible, maintainable, and testable code, as dependencies can be easily swapped or mocked during testing.
+DI helps to improve modularity, scalability, and the overall architecture of the software.
 In a typical DI scenario:

 - Dependencies are defined as interfaces.